 The SOIA Area is not served by a municipal wastewater service provider.
-Rather, wastewater service is currently provided by septic systems.
-If there is future development within the SOIA Area, such development would receive municipal wastewater service through extension of SASD and SRCSD infrastructure.
+Rather, wastewater service is currently provided by on-site septic systems.
+If there is future development within the SOIA Area, such development would receive municipal wastewater collection and treatment services through extension of SASD and SRCSD infrastructure.